Eliotsehr/si/README.md

 **Bitbucket setup**

-You will need a bitbucket application to make the authentication machanism work.
+You will need a bitbucket application to make the authentication mechanism work.
 To do so you need to log on your bitbucket account then go to Bitbucket Settings > Oauth > New user

 Here you fill up the fields and be carefull with the Call back URL it must be: **http://<atomic_host_ip>/hub/oauth_callback**

-Once you're done you save the application and you shoul'd see it appearing.
+Once you're done you save the application and you should see it appearing.
 By clicking on the arrow on the right you will see your **client_id** and **client_secret**

 You must write those two strings inside the *jupyterhub_config.py* in the **c.BitbucketOAuthenticator.client_id = '<YOUR_CLIENT_ID>'** and **c.BitbucketOAuthenticator.client_secret = '<YOUR_CLIENT_SECRET>'**